ammarlakho/planet-wars-rts/README.md

 Hence this mode is truly real-time.

+## Agent Deployment

+For debugging and development run your code locally by extending the examples in the `games.planetwars.runners` package, if developing in Kotlin, Java or any JVM language.

+For other languages, follow the examples in the Python directory (**coming soon**).

+For competitions, you can deploy your agent to a PodMan container, and provide the link via the competition interface. (**coming soon**)

+### Loading a learned model

+(**coming soon**)

 ## The codebase and philosophy

 The code aims to be well-structured, easy to read and efficient.